nap-it/vanetza-nap/README.md

 ![Generic Diagram](https://i.ibb.co/PxRWMz5/generic-diagram.png)

-Note: In the case of CAMs, NAP-Vanetza also has a pre-defined "hard-coded" CAM messsage which is periodically sent at a configurable frequency and with updated GPS values, without the need for an external application to publish JSON CAMs (which is also allowed).
+Note: In the case of CAMs, NAP-Vanetza also has a pre-defined "hard-coded" CAM message which is periodically sent at a configurable frequency and with updated GPS values, without the need for an external application to publish JSON CAMs (which is also allowed).
 This behaviour can be disabled.

 ## Building (Docker)